mulkieran/justbytes/README.rst

 This precision arises because the number represents not as much an amount of memory as a number of addressable, byte-size, locations in memory.

-Consequently, computations such as addition of two Sizes, and conversion between different magnitudes of bytes, i.e., from MiB to GiB, must be done precisely.
+Consequently, computations such as addition of two Ranges, and conversion between different magnitudes of bytes, i.e., from MiB to GiB, must be done precisely.
 The underlying implementation must therefore use a precise representation of the number of bytes.
 Floating point numbers, which are